houtoto13579/MR_Redis_cloud/README.md

 ```shell
 redis-cli flushall
 ```
-or, using check_redis.sh under sys_sh directory
+which can be completed automatically using flush_redis.sh under sys_sh directory

 #### Memory not enough
 change configuration in /etc/redis/redis.conf

 #### restart or start redis server by yourself
 1. Copy compiled redis from /usr/bin/redis* to new node's /usr/bin/
-2. change node in /home/hduser/sys_sh/hosts, and execute check_redis.sh under /home/hduser/sys_sh, which will perform flush and restart all redis
+2. change node in /sys_sh/hosts, and execute flush_redis.sh under sys_sh, which will perform flush and restart all redis
 3. or use following command
 ```shell
 ssh -t iiscloudxx "sudo /etc/init.d/redis-server start"